-LEFT TO RIGHT Interior designer Rodolphe Parente; a custom-made sculptural lighting piece by Parente adds visual interest to the light-filled living OPPOSITE PAGE A classical bust at the entrance to the building; a view into the apartment from the staircase; an alcove in the home features an array of decorative objects; asymmetrical details enliven the elegant tableau of the living room

-Although he removed a number of existing fireplaces, he retained other architectural details, such as the cornice mouldings and delicately sculpted window and door frames.
-He also commissioned the Paris-based decorative artist Florence Girette to paint a cloudy sky on the vertiginous double-height ceiling in the sitting room, and sanded down the wainscoting to give it a lighter look; it had previously been a stodgy dark-wood colour.
-The rest of Parente's intervention is typical of his work, which is characterised by a rigorous, rectilinear approach.
+The rest of Parente's intervention is typical of his work, which is characterised by a rigorous approach.
 "I like precision and a certain graphic quality to my rooms," he says.
 He cites design maestros such as Carlo Scarpa, Pierre Chareau and Peter Zumthor amongst his influences, and claims that the genesis of his style can also be traced back to his childhood.

-"I TRY TO INCORPORATE SOMETHING A LITTLE DIFFERENT, AN UNUSUAL ELEMENT THAT PROVOKES DIALOGUE"

-88 SINGAPORE TATLER HOMES SINGAPORE TATLER HOMES 89

-Parente was born in 1980 in Besançon, a city in the east of France that is overlooked by a fortified citadel designed by French military engineer Vauban in the 17th century.
-"The style of its architecture has stuck with me," he notes.
-After graduation, he trained in the offices of Andrée Putman for five years before setting up his own eponymous firm in 2010.
-Since then, his projects have included residences in Paris and Monaco, a boutique for shoe designer Christian Louboutin in Milan and a furniture collection for Pouenat.
-PERFECT ORDER His goal here was to update the interior by adding a twist to the traditional Parisian framework.
-"The style of my intervention is quite austere and not particularly French", he notes.
+He was born in 1980 in Besançon, a city in the east of France that is overlooked by a fortified citadel designed by Vauban in the 17th century.
+"The style of its architecture has stuck with me," he adds.
+After graduation, he trained in the offices of the legendary decorator Andrée Putman for five years before setting up his own eponymous firm in 2010.

+"The style of my intervention is quite austere and not particularly French.
+It's closer to 1930s Italy"

+Since then, his projects have included residences in Paris and Monaco, a boutique for shoe designer Christian Louboutin in Milan and a chic furniture collection for Pouenat.

+His goal here was to update the interior by adding a twist to the traditional Parisian framework.
+"The style of my intervention is quite austere and not particularly French," he notes.
 "It's closer to 1930s Italy and the Villa Necchi."
-To anchor the sitting room, he imagined a voluminous fireplace made from tile and geometrically arranged blocks of marble.
+To anchor the sitting room, he imagined a voluminous fireplace made from tiles and geometrically arranged blocks of marble.
 "I wanted something solid that would contrast with the finesse of the sculpted wood panelling," he explains.
 A certain order was given to both the dining room and study, where the walls are respectively accentuated with vertical lines and an oversized trellis pattern.

 And in Parente's world, even colour is applied for its architectural qualities.
 "I don't use it in a decorative fashion," he explains.
 A perfect example is the family room, whose deep terracotta walls and ceiling more or less embrace the visitor.

 His favourite rooms to design in any interior are the bathroom and kitchen, and both here are pure tours de force.
 The former in the master suite features a tub clad in green granite at its centre and an ingenious interplay of angular forms.
-The kitchen, THIS PAGE Walls in the study are clad in greystained cork; an abstract artwork by Shannon Ebner is hung above a Bernhardt sideboard in the apartment OPPOSITE PAGE The coral ceiling brings a dynamic energy to the cosy dining room

-SANCTUARIES PARIS

-92 SINGAPORE TATLER HOMES SINGAPORE TATLER HOMES 93 SANCTUARIES PARIS
+The kitchen, meanwhile, is a master class in materiality.
+The breakfast nook is enveloped with ribbed-oak walls, the units are faced with a striking stone veneer and the countertops are in enamelled lava.
+Parente chose the latter partly because it reminded him of his grandmother's kitchen.
+"It's also really hygienic and very durable" he adds.
+"Plus, it has a surface that's not completely flat.
+So, it creates wonderfully blurred reflections."

-blurred reflections".
-While Parente's architectural approach may be particularly structured and precise, the way he integrates art and furnishings into his projects tends to appear rather more arbitrary.
+While Parente's architectural approach may be particularly structured and precise, the way he integrates art and furnishings in to his projects tends to appear rather more arbitrary.
 He likes to create interesting juxtapositions between objects and will often not centre paintings on a wall.
 "It's important to have things that work well together and others that don't," he states.
 "There's nothing more unbearable than a space where everything matches too perfectly.
 You always need to give a room a touch of spirit."
-0

-are in enamelled lava.
-Parente chose the

-latter partly because it reminded him of

-his grandmother's kitchen.
-"It's also really

-hygienic, durable and very contemporary," he adds.
-"Plus, it has a surface that's not

-completely flat.
-So, it creates wonderfully

-LOCATION Paris, France TYPE OF PROPERTY Apartment

-PROPERTY SIZE 3,326sqft

-INTERIOR DESIGN Rodolphe Parente Architecture Design

-TIME TAKEN